Yusen-Peng/Yusen-Peng.github.io/_pages/about.md

 More importantly, I am graduating with **Honors Research Distinction**, where I am investigating skeleton-based human action recognition as my undergraduate thesis.
 I was also awarded with Undergraduate Research Scholarship based on the thesis proposal in June 2025.

+Outside of AI research, I often play basketball🏀, piano🎹, and guitar🎸!
+I enjoy K-pop too: NewJeans, Le Sserafim, and Illit are my favorites - but Hanni is my ultimate bias.

 Research Interest 🧠
 ======